DFPercush/PhysicalQuantity/README.txt

 fetch/shift/or operation on every read/write, and speed is also important.
 But if you really need to save space, it might be worth looking into.
 That is, if your compiler supports it.
 This would involve modifying code, a little more involved than a simple preprocessor option.
-I didn't see the need, but that's how I would go about it if I had to.
+There are a lot of places where memcmp() is used to check these bytes, and that might not work so well if there are extra undefined bits.
+I didn't see the need to cram bits like that, but that's how I would go about it if I had to.
-	STL containers and dynamic memory allocation are strictly avoided if you
-#define NO_NEW.
-The main place memory buffers are required is the PreferredUnits
+	STL containers are strictly avoided, and dynamic memory allocation can be turned off with NO_NEW.
+The main place memory buffers are required is the UnitList class.
-class.
 It can operate in dynamic or static mode.
-PreferredUnits is how you specify the units of text output.
+UnitList is how you specify the units of text output.
 It is basically a cache of unit lookups which you can reuse in subsequent toString() calls, rather than having to parse the units each time.
-	In the static case, you need to give PreferredUnits a storage buffer of (int[however many units you tell it * 2]) when constructed.
+	In the static case, you need to give UnitList a storage buffer of (int[however many units you tell it * 2]) when constructed.
 Note that the size parameter is specified in bytes, not elements.
 A buffer which is too small will not generate an error, but it may cause